 “Should I get a room?

 The waiter came and cleared the table.
 He left to register for a room.
 Sitting alone, I scanned about to ensure there were none known and checked my makeup mirror one last time.
-There was no hint of mustache on my upper lip.
+There was no hint of a mustache on my upper lip.

 With his return, we departed to the lobby, took the elevator and held hands down the corridor to the room, the libidinous puppet free, Cobra was ready to leave her basket confine.

 The Fairmont is a grand dame and when he opened the door to the room I was enthralled with the bed, window curtains and view of the Space Needle.

 He led me to the bed in an unhurried manner.
 In front of it, I told him to sit.
 With him on the bed's edge, I undressed him, going from blazer, shoes, socks, pants, shirt, and underwear taking my time and folding each item on a chair with his shoes below, my usual introduction.